 To be admitted to high school, your child must have successfully completed elementary school.

-Each Viamonde school has its own attendance area and gives priority to students who live within this area, providing them with free school transportation.
+Each Viamonde school has its own attendance area and gives priority to students who live within this area, providing them with free school transportation (page in French).

 Do you want to find the school that serves your residential address?

 Click here and enter your address in the search bar.